Get 1,000+ Free Secret Apps on Firestick & Android TV/Google TV

-The following guide will explain Smart DNS vs VPN and show you the best option to protect your privacy.
+The following guide will explain Smart DNS vs VPN and show you the best option to protect your privacy in 2022 and beyond.

 Both of these technologies are used to conceal a user’s internet activities or unblock content that is restricted due to geographical restrictions.
 However, the similarities end there.